Xqhare/urd/README.md

     - [ ] Contacts in settings / own contacts page
     - [ ] Searchable contacts list
     - [ ] Searchable journal for entries with contacts
+- [ ] Proper page change using the main menu (clear all and show home)

 ## Install